 Blackheads

-• Conversely, when a follicle opens up, it forms a blackhead.
-The reason the head of the spot tuns black is because the sebum is reacting with the air – it is nothing to do with dirt, and you cannot ‘scrub’ a blackhead ‘clean’.
+- Conversely, when a follicle opens up, it forms a blackhead.
+The reason the head of the spot turns black is because the sebum is reacting with the air – it has nothing to do with dirt, and you cannot ‘scrub’ a blackhead ‘clean’.

 Papules

-• If the acne you are experience is sore and looks like small pink bumps, you have papules.
+- If the acne you are experiencing is sore and appears as small, pink bumps, you have papules.

 Pustules

-• Another term for a pustule is a pimple, which you may have heard of before.
+- Another term for a pustule is a pimple, a term you may be familiar with.
 As the original name suggests, these are filled with pus, so they look white or yellow, and the base is red.

 Cysts

-• Cysts are also pus filled, but they are much larger than pustules, and they are extremely painful.
-If treated in the wrong way, or if they are picked or scratched, they can leave scars.
+- Cysts are also pus-filled, but they are much larger than pustules and can be extremely painful.
+If treated improperly or if they are picked or scratched, they can leave scars.

 Nodules